journal-club/wiki-data/fests/atmos/hawkingwizard.md

 <!-- SUBTITLE: A quick summary of Hawkingwizard -->

 # About :
-*"If you don't build your dream, someone else will hire you to help them build theirs”*A lot of us have dreamt of having a business of our own, but do you know what's more challenging than starting a business?
+*If you don't build your dream, someone else will hire you to help them build theirs*A lot of us have dreamt of having a business of our own, but do you know what's more challenging than starting a business?
 It is managing that business when it starts to grow!
 If you think you are the wizard who can manage resources and time most efficiently, then Atmos @Bphc is your place!
 To all you management enthusiasts out there, this is your HOGWARTS!
 # Problem Statement :
 The participating teams are expected to choose from a series of given projects, utilising the given labour and resources to maximise their earnings.
 Time management, Teamwork and Resource allocation skills of the participants are put to test.
 # General Rules :